HDV22/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Prints "Hello, World " , followed by a new line to the standard output
+Prints "Hello, World", followed by a new line to the standard output

 Displays confused smiley

 Display content of /etc/passwd file